biocpp/biocpp-core/doc/biocpp/customisation.md

 \warning
-**Never** add anything (types, functions, variables...) to namespace `bio::` and never explicitly specialise one of our templates (except those in bio::custom) or overload one of our functions.
+**Never** add anything (types, functions, variables...) to namespace `bio::` and never explicitly specialise one of our templates (except those in bio::alphabet::custom) or overload one of our functions.

 The \link core_custom_alphabet HowTo on creating your own alphabet \endlink provides many examples of how to satisfy the requirements of customisation point objects.